shapeoko/Docs/content/workarea.md

 ##Tighten the belt

-With the allen key inserted into the button head cap screw, adjust the screw so it's **almost** tight.
-Then, gripping the allen key, pull it back towards the end plate so it's very tight, once it's tight, rotate the allen key clockwise to finish tightenting the screw.
+With the Allen wrench inserted into the button head cap screw, adjust the screw so it's **almost** tight.
+Then, gripping the Allen wrench, pull it back towards the end plate so it's very tight, once it's tight, rotate the Allen wrench clockwise to finish tightening the screw.
 Like so:

 ![belt tightening](belt-routing/63-so_wiring-062.jpg)

 ## Last but not least

 You will also need to complete the wiring as documented in the [next step](wiring.html).